edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

   cd constellation-workspace
   ```

-2. Use one of the [examplary configurations for using the Constellation Terraform provider](https://github.com/edgelesssys/constellation/tree/main/terraform-provider-constellation/examples/full) or create a `main.tf` file and fill it with the resources you want to create.
+2. Use one of the [example configurations for using the Constellation Terraform provider](https://github.com/edgelesssys/constellation/tree/main/terraform-provider-constellation/examples/full) or create a `main.tf` file and fill it with the resources you want to create.
 The [Constellation Terraform provider documentation](https://registry.terraform.io/providers/edgelesssys/constellation/latest) offers thorough documentation on the resources and their attributes.
 3. When creating a cluster on AWS or GCP, Initialize the providers and apply the configuration.

   ```bash